 The smallest oxygen generators are no larger than a soda can, while industrial oxygen generators can fill a room.
 However, all oxygen generators have the same purpose: to provide a safe supply of concentrated oxygen gas.

 Businesses who need bulk oxygen gas often start by purchasing tanks of the gas from other companies who fill those tanks using an industrial oxygen generator.
-If their need for pure oxygen is large and ongoing, it may be cost-effective to purchase their own oxygen generator system and produce oxygen on site.
+If their need for pure oxygen is large and ongoing, it may be cost-effective to purchase their own oxygen generator and produce oxygen on site.
 While the up-front cost of the machinery is significant, the cost per cubic foot of oxygen generated is 1/3 to 1/2 that of purchasing bulk oxygen, so over time, the oxygen generator can pay for itself.

 One example of this is hospitals that pipe oxygen into patient rooms.
 Instead of using bottled oxygen, most hospitals have one or more industrial oxygen generators in the building.
 A system of pressurized pipes are used to flow oxygen to each room.